ets-labs/python-dependency-injector/docs/providers/callable.rst

 :py:class:`Callable` provider takes a various number of positional and keyword arguments that are used as wrapped callable injections.
-Every time, when :py:class:`Callable` provider is called, positional and keyword argument injections would be passed as an callable arguments.
+Every time, when :py:class:`Callable` provider is called, positional and keyword argument injections would be passed as callable arguments.

 Injections are done according to the next rules: